 Parents perception of the above were all positive.
 Parents were split on communication preferences, with some preferring social media while others like email.
 We will continue to use both.
-We have also added a campus wide Remind account for the 2023-2024 school year.
-This is a good compromised between email and social media.
+We will also be using Class Dojo campus wide during the 2024-2025 school year.
+This is a good compromise between email and social media.